Mohit2497/mohit2497.github.io/_posts/2025-09-17-rest-api-extractor-python.md

 I’m currently following **Zac Wilson’s Beginner Data Engineering Bootcamp** on [DataExpert.io](https://dataexpert.io), and this week I completed **Module 2.1**, which focuses on building a simple **REST API extractor** using Python.

-The goal of this mini-project was to build a script that connects to the [Polygon.io](https://polygon.io) API, pulls stock ticker data, and saves it into a clean CSV file.
+The goal of this mini-project is to build a script that connects to the [Polygon.io](https://polygon.io) API, pulls stock ticker data, and saves it into a clean CSV file.
 It’s a small but important milestone: reading data from an external API, handling multiple pages of results, and producing a structured dataset that’s ready for analysis.

 ---